Year 6

 Children will have the opportunity to practise and develop their times table knowledge daily.

-In Geography, we will be learning about physical processes such as earthquakes, mountain formation and volcanoes.
 We will be looking at these areas in more depth:

 Science

-- How does our heart work?
+- How does light travel?

 Computing